Site icon fitmusclee

 Overview of Peanut Oil

-When comparing the nutritional content of olive oil and peanut oil, it’s clear that both oils share similar calorie counts and fat content.
+When comparing the nutritional content of olive oil vs peanut oil, it’s clear that both oils share similar calorie counts and fat content.
 However, the types of fats they contain differ, with olive oil being richer in monounsaturated fats, while peanut oil has a mix of monounsaturated and polyunsaturated fats.

 Flavor Profile